- North America

 20 April 2022

-Maria Walsh is Head of Animal Nutrition and Health Swine Marketing, Global.
+Maria Walsh is Global Swine Marketing Director.
 Maria is an Irish national with a PhD in Animal Science from Purdue University in West Lafayette, Indiana, USA.
 She has more than 15 years of experience as a scientist and researcher.
 She joined DSM in 2018 as a Senior Scientist, and has managed the swine innovation pipeline for the Animal Nutrition and Health business, including new product development and application solutions from ideation to commercialization.